Holic75/Baldurs-gate-dnd-3.5/README.md

 – May not wear armor heavier than splint mail.
 – May use nay shield (excluding large shield).
 – Receives one bonus Feat at levels 22 and 28.
-– Thieving abilities: Pick Pockets.
+– Thieving abilities: Pick Pockets (15% at level 1, +5% at every next level).
 – Increased Lore score.
 – May cast arcane spells up to level 6.
 – At 1st level gets Armored Arcana: Light Armor Casting passive feat which removes chance of spell failure while casting spells in light armor.
 At level 6 receives Armored Arcana: Chain Mail Casting, and finally at level 12 Armored Arcana: Splint Mail Casting.